-We then examine the relationship between the selected higher-order factors and macroeconomic risks.
-First, we examine the correlations between the selected higher-order factors and two primary macroeconomic indicators -- U.S. equity market returns and the CBOE VIX index -- in the full sample and during the recession periods.
-For the first two higher-order factors (i.e., SMB2 and SMB2{*}Mom), the magnitude of the correlations with U.S. equity market returns are markedly higher during the NBER recession periods relative to the full sample.
-For the last four higher-order factors (i.e., Mkt-RF2, Mkt-RF2{*}RMW, Mkt-RF{*}SMB, and HML2{*}Mkt-RF), we find they tend to have high correlation in magnitude with the VIX index, especially during the NBER recession periods.
-These results show that the selected higher-order factors capture different macroeconomic risks, especially during economic downturns.
-Additionally, we examine the exposures of the 7 selected higher-order factors to a large set of common macroeconomic factors.
-We find that the these higher-order factors explain a sizable fraction of variations for 5 of the 7 higher-order factors, but not for SMB2{*}Mom or Mom2{*}RMW.
-Of the macroeconomic factors, factors related to uncertainties appear to be more important in accounting for the higher-order factors.
+Second, we study how these higher-order factors vary with broader macroeconomic and business-cycle conditions by examining their correlations with two key indicators, U.S. equity market returns and the CBOE VIX index, both in the full sample and during NBER recession periods.
+For the first two higher-order factors (i.e., SMB2 and SMB2{*}Mom), the magnitude of the correlations with U.S. equity market returns is substantially larger during recessions than in the full sample.
+For the last four higher-order factors (i.e., Mkt-RF2, Mkt-RF2{*}RMW, Mkt-RF{*}SMB, and HML2{*}Mkt-RF), the correlations with the VIX index are large in magnitude, especially during recessions.
+Overall, these results show that the selected higher-order factors are closely linked to macroeconomic risk over the business cycle, with particularly strong exposure during downturns.

 Additionally, we provide robustness results for our empirical analyses.
 First, we show that the performance of the higher-order factor model is extremely unlikely to be driven by randomness by simulating white-noise factors.
-Second, we use the selected higher-order factor model to subsume an alternative factor zoo of \citet{ChenZimmermann2021} and reach similar conclusions.
-Third, we experiment with alternative sets of candidate higher-order factors: (1) only include higher-orders, (2) only interactions, (3) up to degree 2, and (4) up to degree 4.
+Second, we use the selected higher-order factor model to account for an alternative factor zoo of \citet{ChenZimmermann2021} and reach similar conclusions.
+Third, we experiment with alternative sets of candidate higher-order factors: (1) include only higher-orders, (2) only interactions, (3) up to degree 2, and (4) up to degree 4.
 We find that both higher-orders and interactions are important components of the SDF, especially interactions.
-Moreover, we show that the selected higher-order factor model up to degree 2 significantly underperform, while the selected higher-order factor model up to degree 4 has similar performance as our baseline model up to degree 3.
+Moreover, we show that the selected higher-order factor model up to degree 2 significantly underperforms, while the selected higher-order factor model up to degree 4 has similar performance to our baseline model up to degree 3.